 • You feel comfortable with your financial situation

-• Your debt-to-income ratio: Carrying too much debt can be harmful to your financial health.
+Carrying too much debt can be harmful to your financial health.
 Lenders use a calculation called debt-to-income ratio (DTI) that compares a person’s monthly debt payments to their monthly gross income to determine how manageable someone’s debt load is.
 Lower is generally better.
 Lenders often like to see DTI ratios of 36% or less.

-• Your credit score: Having a strong credit score is an indicator of good financial health.
+Having a strong credit score is an indicator of good financial health.
 Factors that impact your score include amounts you owe on your debt accounts, repayment history, your credit mix, and the length of credit history.
 FICO® Scores range from 300 to 850.
 Having a score above 700 is generally considered good credit, while above 800 is considered excellent.

 Below are seven practical tips to help you move forward.

-1. Get on a Budget
+1. Create and Follow a Realistic Budget

 When it comes to money in and money out each month, many of us leave it to chance — and hope that the numbers work out.
 Taking some time to actually crunch the numbers and set up a monthly budget, however, can help ensure that you are living within your means, spending in line with your priorities, and working towards your future goals.

-A simple way to get started is to collect the last few months of financial statements and calculate the average amount coming in (after taxes) each month, and average amount going out each month.
+A simple way to get started on making a budget is to collect the last few months of financial statements and calculate the average amount coming in (after taxes) each month, and average amount going out each month.
 Subtract the latter from the former and see what you get.
 If you’re spending more than you are bringing in, or it’s so close there is little left over for saving, you may want to take a closer look at your spending.

 There are many different types of budget but one simple guideline you might consider is the 50/30/20 budget.
 With the approach, you divide your monthly take-home income into three categories: 50% goes to needs (essentials), 30% goes to wants (nonessentials), and 20% to savings and debt repayment (beyond the minimum payment).